saba-ab/job_seeker_front/README.md

 );
 ```

-Then, uncomment `app/api/seed.ts` and hit `http://localhost:3000/api/seed` to seed the database with products.
+Then, uncomment `app/api/seed.ts` and hit `http://localhost:3000/api/seed` to seed the database with jobs.

 Next, copy the `.env.example` file to `.env` and update the values.
 Follow the instructions in the `.env.example` file to set up your GitHub OAuth application.